 Azores Airport

 In Portugal, including the Azores, airports have developed a system to assist passengers called “My Way.”
 With SATA Azores Airlines, a specific desk is labeled as “priority” or “special services” which is where I went check-in to get the proper tags for my wheelchair and be escorted to the gate.
-Also, a large blue and white wheelchair sticker was placed on my checked lugged to indicate special priority.
+Also, a large blue and white wheelchair sticker was placed on my checked luggage to indicate special priority.
 It’s important to use the “My Way” service especially when an aisle chair is needed.

 Even if you don’t need it, confirm at the desk that you need to be escorted through the airport.
 After spending some time in the waiting room, someone came and offered to push me but I refused as I didn’t need it.
 Similar to other airports when being escorted, I was ushered to the front of the line without waiting and got to my gate quickly.
 Along the way are a number of wheelchair accessible toilets and near the gates are “My Way” seating areas.